Initiated: 1974

 Central Y was one of the first buildings to be rebuilt after the Earthquake and Fire of 1906.
 It was dedicated by Teddy Roosevelt.
 It felt permanant, an anchor, throughout the roaring 20s when the TL was a silent film capital, the Great Depression and the World Wars, in the 50s with Beats and 60s with Peace movemnet, the 70s with disco and the rise of the great Harvey Milk and the opporunism followed that changed our skyline from one respectful of earthquakes and fires, 10 stories tops, to a real developers' profile.
 We always could say "I'll meet you at the Y", for pick-up basketball, a steam bath, a swim or to sit on the roof and watch the birds.

-But the Rooftop Garden, then 40+ years old, was part of the salvage effort.
-Thanks to Y Staff and fortuity the DNA of compassion held in that sacred space was conserved and moved, every stick and grain of sand to UC Hastings, an acre asphalt lot below street level destined to become the Cotchett Law Center
+In 2007 she was 100 years old, 100,000 SF of community oasis 2 blocks from City Hall that teemed with activity 24-7, frequented by baristers and B-boys, dykes and queens and Budhists and socialists, big families of fresh immigrants and scions of the oldest money, artists, weightlifters, the fabulous and the studious.
+At the time of her sale in 2008 there were 1500 active memberships.
+The Rooftop Garden, then 40+ years old, was hoped to be a bridge to a new life for the Y, a vessel to help keep the community together during transition.
+Thanks to volunteers and Y Staff and fortuity the DNA of compassion held in that sacred space was conserved and moved, every stick and grain of sand to UC Hastings, an acre asphalt lot below street level destined to become the Cotchett Law Center

 Find out more or get involved with this project Grow DG »